The Witcher (video game series): Sales

+The series had sold over 33 million units by March 2018, increasing to over 50 million units by May 2020.
+As of March 2023, the series has sold over 75 million units, of which over 50 million were of The Witcher 3: Wild Hunt.
+The total makes it one of the best-selling video game franchises of all time.

+Legal issues

 In October 2018, Sapkowski sent notice to CD Projekt demanding he be remunerated for sales of The Witcher video games, asking for more than 60 million Polish złoty (more than US$15 million) representing between about 5% and 15% of the game's revenues over the years.
 Sapkowski had originally provided the license to CD Projekt based on a lump sum payment, but now believes he is due more since the series has become much more successful than expected.
 CD Projekt stated that while they had met all obligations on the initial acquisition of the license, they will work amicably with Sapkowski's legal representatives to come to a fair outcome for all parties.
 By February 2019, CD Projekt worked out a settlement agreement that would provide Sapkowski additional royalties for their video game series, though not as great as those Sapkowski had asked for, as to maintain a working relationship with the author for future Witcher projects.
 The settlement was finalized by December 2019.